JuliaDiff/BlueStyle/julia/style-guide.md

 ### Type annotation

-Annotations for function defintions should be as general as possible.
+Annotations for function definitions should be as general as possible.

 ```julia
 # Yes: